microsoft/vscode-docs/docs/getstarted/keybindings.md

 `resourceFilename` | True when the Explorer or editor filename matches.
 Example: `"resourceFilename == gulpfile.js"` `resourceExtname` | True when the Explorer or editor filename extension matches.
 Example: `"resourceExtname == .js"` `resourceLangId` | True when the Explorer or editor title [language Id](/docs/languages/identifiers.md) matches.
 Example: `"resourceLangId == markdown"`
-`isFileSystemResource`isFileSystemResource | True when the Explorer or editor file is a file system resource that can be handled  from a file system provider
+`isFileSystemResource` | True when the Explorer or editor file is a file system resource that can be handled  from a file system provider
 `resourceSet` | True when an Explorer or editor file is set `resource` | The full Uri of the Explorer or editor file **Explorer contexts** |